 Oxygen-rich (red) blood returns to the left atrium from the lungs, passes through the left atrium and ventricle, then goes into the pulmonary artery and back to the lungs.

-Because of the low amount of oxygen provided to the body, TGA is a heart problem that is labeled "blue-baby syndrome."
+Because of the low amount of oxygen provided to the body, TGA is one of the heart problems called "blue-baby syndrome."

 Transposition of the great arteries is the second most common congenital heart defect that causes problems in early infancy.
-TGA occurs in 5 to 7 percent of all congenital heart defects.
-Sixty to 70 percent of the infants born with the defect are boys.
+TGA occurs in about 3% of all congenital heart defects.

 What causes transposition of the great arteries?

-The heart is forming during the first eight weeks of fetal development.
-The problem occurs in the middle of these weeks, allowing the aorta and pulmonary artery to be attached to the incorrect chamber.
+The heart forms during the first 8 weeks of fetal development.
+The problem occurs in the middle of this time, allowing the aorta and pulmonary artery to become attached to the incorrect chamber.

-Some congenital heart defects may have a genetic link, either occurring due to a defect in a gene, a chromosome abnormality, or environmental exposure, causing heart problems to occur more often in certain families.
-Most of the time this heart defect occurs sporadically (by chance), with no clear reason for its development.
+Some congenital heart defects may have a genetic link causing heart problems to occur more often in certain families.
+Most of the time this heart defect occurs by chance, with no clear reason for its development.

 Why is transposition of the great arteries a concern?

-Babies with TGA have two separate circuits—one that circulates oxygen-poor (blue) blood from the body back to the body, and another that recirculates oxygen-rich (red) blood from the lungs back to the lungs.
-Without an additional heart defect that allows mixing of oxygen-poor (blue) and oxygen-rich (red) blood, such as an atrial or ventricular septal defect, infants with TGA will have oxygen-poor (blue) blood circulating through the body—a situation that is fatal.
-Even with an additional defect present that allows mixing, babies with transposition of the great arteries will not have enough oxygen in the bloodstream to meet the body's demands.
+Babies with TGA have two separate blood flow circuits — one that circulates oxygen-poor (blue) blood from the body back to the body, and another that recirculates oxygen-rich (red) blood from the lungs back to the lungs.
+Without an additional heart defect that allows mixing of oxygen-poor (blue) and oxygen-rich (red) blood, such as an atrial or ventricular septal defect or a patent ductus arteriosus, infants with TGA will only have oxygen-poor (blue) blood circulating through the body—a situation that is fatal.
+Even with an additional defect present that allows mixing, babies with transposition of the great arteries will not have enough oxygen in the bloodstream to meet the body's demands for long.

 What are the symptoms of transposition of the great arteries?

-The obvious indication of TGA is a newborn who becomes cyanotic (blue) in the transitional first day of life when the maternal source of oxygen (from the placenta) is removed.
-Cyanosis is noted in the first hours of life in about half of the infants with TGA, and within the first days of life in 90 percent of them.
-The degree of cyanosis is related to the presence of other defects that allow blood to mix, including a patent ductus arteriosus—a fetal connection between the aorta and the pulmonary artery present in the newborn, which usually closes in the first few days after birth.
+The most common indication of TGA in a newborn is cyanosis (blueish skin color) in the first day of life.
+Cyanosis is noted in the first hours of life in about half of the infants with TGA, and within the first days of life in most of them.
+The degree of cyanosis is related to the presence of other defects that allow blood to mix, including an atrial septal defect (a hole between the top chambers of the heart) and a patent ductus arteriosus(a fetal connection between the aorta and the pulmonary artery present in the newborn, which usually closes in the first few days after birth).

 The following are the other most common symptoms of TGA.
 However, each child may experience symptoms differently.
 Symptoms may include: